An Exact Method for a Problem of Time Slot Pricing: Conclusion

+We devise polynomial-time algorithms for an industrial problem of time slot pricing formulated as a bilevel program.
+In our framework, revenue maximization is reduced to finding longest paths in directed acyclic graphs.
 The solutions developed in this paper rest on a series of assumptions.

-When the set of prices~$P$ is finite, the users' ability to choose a unique ($\xmeasurefunction$-almost everywhere) time slot follows from the strict convexity of the cost function~$\distfunction$---on which \cref{lemma:monotonicity,prop:intervals} directly rely---and from the the non-atomic nature of the population~$\xmeasurefunction$.
+When the set of prices~$P$ is finite, the users' ability to choose a unique ($\xmeasurefunction$-almost everywhere) time slot follows from the strict convexity of the cost function~$\distfunction$---on which \cref{lemma:monotonicity,prop:intervals} directly rely---together with the non-atomic nature of the population~$\xmeasurefunction$.
 Without these two assumptions, the bilevel problem becomes ambiguous as to which time slots indecisive users may choose.
 An optimistic approach then is to introduce additional incentives to assist the indecisive users in their final decisions.
-A more conservative approach is to stick to the assumption that each user may choose any time slot that minimizes their total cost, in which case the sets $\fullIntervali{1}{\profile},\dots,\fullIntervali{n}{\profile}$ remain ordered as in \cref{prop:intervals} but cease to have disjoint interiors, and the construction of the graph for solving~\eqref{upper-level} must be amended accordingly.
-Another basic assumption made in this work is that users share a unique cost function.
-User diversity can be modeled, for instance, by considering~$\types$ user types with distinct cost functions~$\distfunction_1,\dots,\distfunction_\types$, populations~$\xmeasurefunction_1,\dots,\xmeasurefunction_\types$, interpretations of \cref{prop:intervals} for $\fullIntervali{1,1}{\profile},\dots,\fullIntervali{1,n}{\profile};\dots;\fullIntervali{\types,1}{\profile},\dots,\fullIntervali{\types,n}{\profile}$, and graphs~$D_1=(V,A_1),\dots,D_\types=(V,A_\types)$; a naive extension of our graph-based solution would then require time $O(n^{3\types}|P|^{3\types})$ over a subset of the Cartesian product of~$ L(D_1),\dots,L(D_\types)$.
-Another possible refinement of the pricing problem would assume that service duration may differ for the users.
-This feature could be integrated into our model by considering~$\durations$ user types requiring~$1$ to~$\durations$ consecutive time slots for service, thus enabling graph-based solutions in time $O(n^{\durations+1}|P|^{\durations+1})$ over the $\durations$th line digraph~$L(\cdots L(L(D)) \cdots)$.
-We leave open the question of time complexity in more elaborate settings of the time slot pricing problem.
+A more conservative approach is to stick to the assumption that each user may choose any time slot that minimizes their total cost, in which case the sets $\fullIntervali{1}{\profile},\dots,\fullIntervali{n}{\profile}$ remain ordered as in \cref{prop:intervals} but cease to have disjoint interiors.
+Relaxing these two assumptions would constitute a natural extension of the present work.
+How the results extend to this setting remains to be clarified.

+When~$P$ is~$\Real$, lower bounds for the optimal revenue are obtained under the same assumptions by solving~\eqref{upper-level} over discretized~$P$.
+Strong convexity of~$\xmeasurefunction$ allows us to derive upper bounds in a similar way by solving an approximate problem~\eqref{upper-level-alter-delta}.
+Asymptotical exactness of the bounds and polynomial convergence in the discretization step follow under the additional assumption that~$\xmeasurefunction$ is interval-supported and its density is bounded above zero.

+Key aspects of the graphical approach taken in this work are simplicity of use, depth of analysis, and flexbility.
+Refinements can be incorporated into the basic model to reflect user diversity, for instance in cost function or in service duration---some of these refinements translating into simple operations on graphs.
+We leave open the question of computational complexity in more elaborate settings of the time slot pricing problem.